 [Note by the Chairman: The terms used and values given in the table above need to be better defined, clarified to avoid misinterpretation in the future and aligned with figures given in Table 2.1.
 For instance what does real receiver sensitivity mean and what is the mean output power is it per pulse or over the whole pulse train.]

 There is a large installed base of TACAN equipment, both ground stations (beacons) as well as aircraft stations (interrogators), in various Administrations.
 The actual technical characteristics of the various types of equipment vary.
 One important factor, that determines the interference effect, is the receiver selectivity curve.
-Figure 1 shows the receiver selectivity curves of five TACAN interrogator equipments.
+Figure 1 shows the receiver selectivity curves of five types of TACAN interrogator equipment’s.
 It can be seen that there is a great spread in the selectivity of the different TACAN type receivers.
 In the compatibility studies all TACAN type interrogators should be taken into account in order to guarantee sufficient protection of this aeronautical radionavigation service (ARNS) application including both range and azimuth determination functionality.

-Figure 1.2 shows a receiver selectivity curve for TACAN beacon.
-The TACAN beacon selectivity is worse than the one of TACAN interrogator receivers.
+Figure 1.2 shows a receiver selectivity curve for a typical TACAN beacon.
+The TACAN beacon selectivity is worse than those of the TACAN interrogator receivers.

 Figure 1.1